Creature Comforts in Athens, Georgia. Photo by @creaturecomfortsbeer

 The owners of Pretoria Fields Collective in Albany designed a tasting room with friends and conversation in mind.
-You can chat, play cards or board games while enjoying the collective’s four core and many seasonal beers in the state’s Plantation Trace region.
+You can chat, play cards or board games while enjoying the collective’s four core and many seasonal beers.

 Service Brewing Co.

-Make a visit to Savannah complete by stopping at Service Brewing Co. and Southbound Brewing Company, in Georgia's Coast region.
+Make a visit to Savannah complete by stopping at Service Brewing Co. and Southbound Brewing Company.
 A short stroll from the city's famed River Street, the names of the beers at Service Brewing Co. might give away that the owner is a U.S. Army vet.
 Beers here include Ground Pounder, Rally Point, Battlewagon and Gun Bunny.
 Southbound Brewing Company has been around since 2013 and sometimes offers uniquely sweet pairings, including donuts and Girl Scout cookies.